Chekezquiel12/Dinochrome/README.md

 # Dinochrome
-# Dinochrome

 Dinochrome is a game inspired by the dinosaur game that appears in Google Chrome when there is no Internet connection.
 This game is implemented in the C programming language and runs in the command line.

 ## Game Features

 - Control the dinosaur with the space bar to jump and avoid obstacles.
-- Score based on survival time.
+- Score is based on survival time.
 - Increasing difficulty over time.

 ## Requirements